MochaCaffe/rozofs-kubernetes/README.md

 # Rozofs Provisioner

-This is a functional implementation of Rozofs distributed filesystem on Kubernetes.
+This project is a functional implementation of Rozofs distributed filesystem on Kubernetes.
-This project features a daemonset to bring up Rozofs daemons on all kubernetes nodes, and a deployment to bring up a provisioner for dynamic Rozofs volume provisioning.
+It features a daemonset to bring up Rozofs daemons on all kubernetes nodes, and a deployment to bring up a provisioner for dynamic Rozofs volume provisioning.

 ## About Rozofs